 Climate variability is a complex phenomenon that has the potential to alter local climatic patterns and meteorology.
-Increases in anthropogenic GHG emissions have been unequivocally linked to recent warming and climate shifts (Intergovernmental Panel on Climate Change, 2007).
+Increases in anthropogenic greenhouse gas (GHG) emissions have been unequivocally linked to recent warming and climate shifts (Intergovernmental Panel on Climate Change 2007).
 Although modeling indicates that climate variability will result globally and regionally, there remains uncertainty about characterizing the precise local climate characteristics and predicting precisely how various ecological and social systems will react to any changes in the existing climate at the local level.
 Regardless of this uncertainty in precise predictions, it is widely understood that some degree of climate variability is expected because of past and future GHG emissions.

-The key GHGs resulting from human activity are carbon dioxide, methane, nitrous oxide, perfluorinated carbons, sulfur hexafluoride, and hydrofluorocarbons.
+The key GHGs resulting from human activity are carbon dioxide, methane, nitrous oxide, and several fluorine-containing halogenated substances such as hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride, and nitrogen trifluoride.
 Unlike criteria air pollutants, which occur locally or regionally, the long atmospheric lifetimes of these GHGs allow them to be well mixed in the atmosphere and transported over distances.
-The transportation sector represented 37.5 percent of the GHG emissions within the United States in 2019, followed by the electric power sector, which represented 33 percent of the national GHG emissions in 2019 (USEPA, 2021b).
-Within California, transportation was the largest source of GHG emissions in 2019 (39.7 percent), followed by industrial sources (21.1 percent) (ARB, 2021b).